Esri.com Art Direction

 More maps, less stock photos

-Our research showed that cards with maps were getting clicked much more than cards with generic stock photos, so I pushed for the decision to prioritize using the gorgeous maps that Esri’s users create using GIS.
+Our research showed that cards with maps were getting clicked much more than cards with generic stock photos, so I pushed for the decision to prioritize using maps.
+The team hired multiple cartographic designers to support this effort.

 The Impact